pestphp/docs/arch-testing.md

 # Architecture Testing

 Architecture testing enables you to specify expectations that test whether your application adheres to a set of architectural rules, helping you maintain a clean and sustainable codebase.

-By utilizing the Pest Architecture Testing tool, you can leverage a broad range of expectations that are specifically designed to assess the architecture of your application.
-The expectations are defined by: Relative namespace, fully qualified namespaces, or function names.
-Here is a comprehensive list of the expectations at your disposal.
+The expectations are determined by either Relative namespaces, fully qualified namespaces, or function names.

 <div class="collection-method-list" markdown="1">